Welcome everyone to Orderflow basic tutorial series. In this

 Traders Confidence : Track weak & strong players behavior at key support/resistance

-Absorption: Track how large orders absorb the liquidity and creates ceiling effect.
+Absorption: Track how large orders absorb the liquidity and create a ceiling effect.

 Tools used for Orderflow Analytics